tmdoit/node-red-contrib-alasql/README.md

 ## AlaFile - Import and Export files

-You also can use `ala-file` component to perform import and export operations with files.
+You also can use `alafile` component to perform import and export operations with files.
 The parameters include:

 * `Name` - the name of the node
 * `File name` - path to import or export file